kammitama5/kammitama5.github.io/_posts/2020-01-26-Sunday-January-26th.md

   because between 2008 and 2017-ish, all I did was robot-related tech stuff, hardware and soldering (I worked as an electronics and high speed camera technician for a good 8 years), and somewhere between 2014 to 2017, I was also painting and drawing and learning 3D modelling.
   I always thought that to be able to express an idea, it would benefit a person to learn those tools.
-But anyways, I spent some time learning some creative tech stuff.
-  Either through exoskeleton stuff, 3D modelling, mentoring students, being part of hobby robotics groups such as SV-ROS, etc. In California, there is a lot of that, and people are intellectually curious in general, so you get a lot of people who pick up a machine shop class just to gain the skills for a thing they're trying to build.
+But anyways, I spent some time learning some creative tech stuff, either through exoskeleton stuff, 3D modelling, mentoring students, being part of hobby robotics groups such as SV-ROS, etc. In California, there is a lot of that, and people are intellectually curious in general, so you get a lot of people who pick up a machine shop class just to gain the skills for a thing they're trying to build.
 I miss that freedom these days.
 I used to be a part of a hackerspace